Winds Die Down, Fires Still Burning In Southern Calif.

 KAHN: The fires that hit Southern California over the weekend were the worst that L.A. firefighters have ever seen.
 They're still talking about the 50-foot wall of flames that roared through the park and forced them to abandon the development.
 L.A.
 Deputy Fire Chief John Tripp says when he heard crews fled the park, he couldn't believe it and went back in to check for himself.

-Deputy Chief JOHN TRIPP (Los Angeles County Fire Department): And when we went in there and that wall of flame hit our car, and our tires exploded on our car, we knew that call was the right thing.
+JOHN TRIPP: And when we went in there and that wall of flame hit our car, and our tires exploded on our car, we knew that call was the right thing.
 And the only thing that we could think of was thank God that our firefighters were getting out of there.

 KAHN: After touring the park, Governor Arnold Schwarzenegger says it's time everyone recognizes that fire season in California is more dangerous and destructive.

-Governor ARNOLD SCHWARZENEGGER (Republican, California): I think the last two years or so we have seen that this is not anymore a fire season in the fall, like we usually have had, but there is fire season all year round.
+ARNOLD SCHWARZENEGGER: I think the last two years or so we have seen that this is not anymore a fire season in the fall, like we usually have had, but there is fire season all year round.

 KAHN: Schwarzenegger says more resources are needed for state and local agencies, and building codes must be strengthened for all dwellings, especially mobile homes.
 In northern Orange County, strict building codes saved Roberto Perez's(ph) house, even though he says the precautions were costly.

 ROBERTO PEREZ: Yes, yes, it's worth it, yeah.
 Insurance too.
 I mean, both.
 I mean, it's worth it, yeah, because you never know.